Ukraine, Poland say Wagner fighters arrive in Belarus | Law-Order

 It said the vehicles, including trucks, pickups, vans and buses, had licence plates of the self-styled Donetsk and Luhansk people's republics in what is internationally recognised as eastern Ukraine.
 In a move widely condemned as illegal, Moscow moved last year to annex the republics, which have been Russian proxies since 2014.
 Hajun said it appeared that a Wagner column was headed to Tsel in central Belarus, where foreign reporters were last week shown a camp with hundreds of empty tents.

+Video shared by Russian war correspondent Alexander Kotz on Saturday evening appeared to show a convoy of trucks and military vehicles on a highway in southern Russia, some of which were flying the Wagner flag.
 Reuters could not independently verify the Belarusian Hajun report.
 There was no immediate comment from Russia or Belarus on the reports.
-(Writing by Lidia Kelly in Melbourne and Mark Trevelyan in London;)
+(Writing by Lidia Kelly in Melbourne and Mark Trevelyan in London; Additional reporting by Caleb Davis in Gdansk;)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)